DemolitionStudios/shutter-encoder/HowToBuild.md

-# How to build an installer
+# How to build an installable package

 ## Prerequisites